fmaron/ala_reptiles/README.md

 - `app.R`: contains the ui and server for the Shiny app.
 - `reptiles.RData`: dataset of reptiles in the ACT, previously generated with `data_exploration.R`.
 - `style.css`: CSS format for the application.
 - `www`: contains the principal media utilised by the app.
-In this case, the ALA logo.
+In this case, GitHub logo.

 #### Running the app